Do I Need a Financial Planner for Estate Planning?

-If you are making an estate plan, you may also benefit from meeting with a financial planner.
+If you are making an estate plan, you will need an estate planning lawyer.
+However, you may also benefit from meeting with a financial planner about your estate.
+Due to recent legislation passed in the U.S. such as The Secure Act, many different aspects of your estate plan may need to be updated or revised.
 There are several ways a financial planner can help with your estate plan, including the following:1.
 Determine whether you need to purchase life insurance to achieve your estate planning goals.

 How to Find a Financial Planner